If you hold some form of basic coverage, your policy might change under the new government reforms.

 When's it changing?

-The new tiered structure is set to begin on 1 April 2019 and all products must comply with it by April 2020.
+The new tiered structure officially kicked off in April 2019 but insurers have until April 2020 to comply.
 Because there are no changes to lower-level coverage, your policy should not change.
 However, because the next year will see a lot of change to PHI, it may be worth shopping around as it's likely there are some improved deals out there.

 What else is changing?